UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 # Programming Assignment 2

-*Due on Mar 3, 11:59pm.*
+*Due on Mar 4 2022 at 6pm.*

-*Remember to submit your README.md file to Canvas before the due date*
+*Remember to submit all modified files to Gradescope before the due date*

 This programming assignment assumes that you have fulfilled all course prerequisites and followed along with the D3 tutorials.